crate/cratedb-prometheus-adapter/DEVELOP.rst

 To expose the ``/read``, ``/write`` and ``/metrics`` endpoints, the port ``9268`` must be published::

-   docker run --rm -ti -p 9268:9268 crate/cratedb-prometheus-adapter
+   docker run --rm -it \
+   --publish=9268:9268 \
+   crate/cratedb-prometheus-adapter

 Since the default configuration would use ``localhost`` as CrateDB endpoint, a ``config.yml`` with the correct configuration needs to be mounted on ``/etc/cratedb-prometheus-adapter/config.yml``::

-   docker run --rm -ti -p 9268:9268 -v $(pwd)/config.yml:/etc/cratedb-prometheus-adapter/config.yaml crate/cratedb-prometheus-adapter
+   docker run --rm -it \
+   --publish=9268:9268 --volume=$(pwd)/config.yml:/etc/cratedb-prometheus-adapter/config.yaml \
+   crate/cratedb-prometheus-adapter